Get a student from Product Development and Integrative Technology as an intern

 Internships are in the third semester, after 1 year of study.

-As the internship is a part of the Product Development and Integrative Technology programme, your company has no financial obligations towards the student.
+As the internship is a part of the Product Development and Integrative Technology programme, your company is not obliged to pay a salary to the intern.

 The student and internship supervisor at the Academy are obligated to be totally discrete regarding all business relationships concerning the company, both in connection with the internship and the internship report.
 This duty of confidentiality also applies after the internship.
 The internship report will remain fully confidential if the student clearly writes ‘Confidential’ on the front page of their internship report.